 The era of specialized career paths is fading.

-Boomers and the generations before them had the luxury of mastering one skill to ride out their careers.
-Hiring professionals in the ages after them seek employees with a range of skills.
+The Baby Boomer generation and those before them had the luxury of mastering one skill to ride out their careers.
+Nowadays, hiring managers seek employees with a range of skills.

 The odds are in favor of generalists.